What is the Theosophical Society?

 Central to the concern of Theosophy is the desire to promote understanding and brotherhood among people of all races, nationalities, philosophies, and religions.
 Therefore, all people, whatever their race, creed, sex, caste or colour, are invited to participate equally in the life and work of the Society.
 The Theosophical Society imposes no dogmas, but points toward the source of unity beyond all differences.
 Devotion to truth, love for all living beings, and commitment to a life of active altruism are the marks of the true theosophist.

-2. A resolution by the Society's General Council (governing body) on 'FREEDOM OF THOUGHT':
+A Resolution by the Society's General Council (governing body) on 'Freedom of Thought':

 Freedom of Thought